Pei2tech/svelte5-editable-table/README.md

 A simple and lightweight Svelte 5 editable table component.
 It allows users to edit data and perform additional operations through icon selection.

-This project started as a fork of [svelte-generic-crud-table](https://github.com/ivosdc/svelte-generic-crud-table).
-However, nearly all the code has been rewritten to improve performance, change features, support responsiveness, and remove outdated functionality.
+This project originated as a fork of [svelte-generic-crud-table](https://github.com/ivosdc/svelte-generic-crud-table), but has since undergone a complete architectural overhaul.
+The codebase was almost entirely rewritten as part of a focused initiative to introduce new capabilities, optimize performance, and enable full responsiveness.
+In the process, outdated specifications and incompatible features from the original codebase were removed to ensure consistency, maintainability, and full alignment with Svelte 5 standards.

 ## Features